Tasted with Alain Coudert in Fleurie, 06 February 2020.

 Alain on 2018:

-“2018 – it was a good one.
-A very wet start of the year – it was 15 June before the rain stopped – but it gave us a reserve of water that was needed as there were only a couple of small downpours later in the summer.
+“2018 – it was a good one – after two small vintages because of hail we finally had a good vintage – it was a nice smmer so wines of quality as well as some quantity.
+Of course it was a very wet start of the year – it was 15 June before the rain stopped – but it gave us a reserve of water that was needed as there were only a couple of small downpours later in the summer.
 A very favourable year to work in the vines, an early harvest date of 25 August for Brouilly and 29 August for Fleurie – but what’s early these days?
 But yes it was early, roughly a couple of weeks early versus the normal.
 Less excess of heat – we had 35-36°C but not closer to 40°C like we saw in 2015.
-Not a large yield but a correct one – approaching 50 hl/ha.”
+Not a large yield but a correct one – approaching 50 hl/ha.
+There was, maybe a couple of extra days of fermentation time needed for the 18s but otherwise they were fine.”

 Parcels here in Roilette from old vines of at least 70 years old “Really the cuvée to drink a little later – but I don’t write vieilles vignes because it really doesn’t mean that much.”
 90% elevage in foudres for about 8 months.
 The name tardive is not because they choose later harvesting. rather because these vines take longer to mature.